privacore/helppages-findx/en/browser-plugins/index.md

 # How to change search engine in the browser
 You can easily make findx the deafult search engine in most used browsers.
 This can be done by installing an [add-on for Firefox](https://addons.mozilla.org/) or a plugin from the [Chrome web store](https://chrome.google.com/webstore/)

-## Private search add-on for Firefox
+## Private search engine add-on for Firefox
 To add findx as the default search engine:
   1. Go to [Mozilla add-on store and find findx](https://addons.mozilla.org/firefox/addon/findx/).
   2. Click the **Add to Firefox** button.